Options for Replacing Missing Teeth

 A removable bridge, more commonly known as a denture, is a removable replacement for missing teeth and adjacent tissues.
 It is made of acrylic resin, sometimes in combination with various metals.

 An advantage of immediate dentures is that the wearer does not have to be without teeth during the healing period.
-However, bones and gums can shrink over time, especially during the term of healing in the first six months after the removal of teeth.
+However, bones and gums can shrink over time, especially during the term of healing process in the first six months after the removal of teeth.
 When gums shrink, immediate dentures may require rebasing or relining to fit properly.
 A conventional denture can then be made once the tissues have healed.
 Healing may take at least 6-8 weeks.

 The denture process takes about one month and five appointments: the initial diagnosis is made; an impression and a wax bite are made to determine vertical dimensions and proper jaw position; a "try-in" is placed to assure proper color, shape, and fit; and the patient`s final denture is placed, following any minor adjustments.